[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 • Leverage the natural security boundaries of AWS accounts via a multi-account environment and AWS Organizations.
 By using separate accounts for different teams, applications, or environments, you can reduce the risk of unauthorized access or accidental modifications, as well as limit the potential impact of security incidents or failures.

-• Enforce multi-factor authentication for IAM users to add an extra layer of protection to your account.
+• Enforce MFA for IAM users to add an extra layer of protection to your account.
 This can significantly reduce the risk of unauthorized access and protect your AWS resources from potential threats.

 • Avoid using inline policies as they can be difficult to manage and prevent enforcing homogenous policy configuration and usage for a larger number of identities.
 Managed policies attached to an identity are more effective for centralizing change management and administration in complex, distributed systems.